The Power of IoT in the Brazilian Corporate Market

 Gary Atkinson, former director of emerging technologies at AMR, a pioneer in the use of IoT in business, declared at the end of 2015 at the iotdesign event, that the estimate of jobs for the development of this technology would reach one million in 2020.

-“The internet of things is opening up a world of embeds for new developers who are currently working in the mobile or web app space.
-We need to harness that creativity,” Atkinson said.
-“50% from mobile app developers have expressed interest in moving to IoT” – he added.
-Remembering that this statement was given almost 2 years ago, when the technology was still not as well known as it is today.
+"The internet of things is opening up a world of incorporations for new developers who are currently working in the mobile or web application space.
+We need to harness that creativity,” said Atkinson.
+“50% of mobile app developers have expressed an interest in moving to IoT,” he added.
+Remember that this statement was made almost two years ago, when the technology was not yet as well known as it is today.

 Nick O'Leary, an emerging technology expert at IBM, gave a demo where he showed how easy it can be to connect a device to a cloud-based server and then load data and analyze it.
 In 15 minutes on stage Nick carried out the entire process, while lecturing, and ended the action by analyzing the processed data, an act that would have taken days a few years ago, without the use of IoT.
 “Technology is at a point where people can build things and don't have to be engineers,” O'Leary said.